SEDRICK A. MILES, Ph.D.

 • Demonstrated ability to secure external funding for cultural preservation and social research projects

-Academic Distinction: Ph.D. research in transnational Afro-diasporic visual archives employing Black feminist theoretical frameworks, positioning scholarship at the cutting edge of digital humanities, cultural studies, and contemporary social movement analysis.
-Published researcher with international conference leadership and collaborative projects spanning Brazil-U.S. cultural and social networks.
+Academic Distinction: Ph.D. research in transnational community development, positioning scholarship at the cutting edge of digital humanities, cultural studies, and contemporary social movement analysis.
+Fulbright Scholar and David L. Boren Fellow with published research and international conference leadership spanning Brazil, Asia, West Africa, and U.S. cultural and social networks.
+Mellon Foundation-supported community-engaged scholarship demonstrates proven ability to bridge academic rigor with transformative community impact through collaborative projects across three continents.

 PROFESSIONAL EXPERIENCE